Wednesday, September 06, 2006

 China's Wild West

 We arrived by plane from Urumqi and were immediately in awe of the central asian vibe.
 The music blaring from cars or donkey carts was no longer chinese pop but a central asian uighur variety that sounds like it belongs more in Bishkek (Kyrgistan captial) than Beijing.
 At every corner hot ovens serve a variety of breads, called nan (think naan), including a local version of the bagel.
 Incredibly tasty when fresh, they have a shelf life similar to a piece of hubba-bubba (for those of you older than 40 thats about 3.5 minutes) and biting into it after that is sure to induce winces of pain.
 The streets are filled with women covered in head to toe, with a headscarf that covers their eyes.
 Some are beggars (we haven't seen many beggars in China).
-In the narrow alleyways of the old city, daily life proceeds in decrepit yet beautiful old buildings as craftsman pound tin and iron into kebab barbeques, knives, musical instruments, and teapots.
-Supposedly these buildings are being torn down at a rate of over a thousand a year to make way for white tile and blue glass 'modern' chinese developments.
-Government billboards all around town praise the merits of progress and development, with smiling Uighurs and proud officers, but I doubt that the Uighurs are as likely to abandon their traditions like the Chinese did (or were forced to do).

 We spent our first two days exploring the city, visiting the famed Kashgar bazaar, and enjoying local food.
 There aint nothin' you can't do with mutton is clearly the motto - it is served breakfast, lunch, and dinner.
 We visited a local tea house.
 Kim was the only woman in the place, and it was packed.
 We enjoyed visiting local musician shops - but when the call to prayer strikes everyone closes shop and heads to the local mosque.
-Nonetheless, we felt very comfortable being American Jews in a largely Muslim area.
-First of all, I didn't have to worry they were going to slip us the pork (as the Han chinese like to do).
-The children would follow us around, asking us to take their picture, and die laughing when they saw their image.
-Lastly, this is still China, and the PSB (Public Safety Bureau) is as strong, if not stronger, than anywhere else.

 One of the highest highways in the world, this road connects Pakistan to China through a series of high passes between ice mountains and desert plains.
 Although we didn't have the chutzpa to go all the way and cross the border to Pakistan, we went halfway and spent the night at Karakul lake - a shimmering high desert lake ringed by ice mountains.
 Of course we stayed in a yurt, but this time we stayed in a Kyrgryz yurt.
 Kyrgryz peoples have been living in this region for centuries and judging from our night with them not much has changed.
 The central furnace of our yurt which supplied warmth, hot water, and cooking heat was fueled by a mixture of dried twigs, pages from chinese schoolbooks, and of course, animal droppings.
 I am going to try that at home with my Weber.